Never heard of Telunas before? Neither had we until we googled where to go for a relaxing short getaway from Singapore.

 In our opinion, Telunas Private Island is the perfect vacation destination for families and couples who love to spend time amidst nature.

 We found the location of the island to be perfect – away from the hustle-bustle of our regular life.

 The staff at Telunas is super friendly and gave us plenty of time to ourselves, whilst entertaining our daughter with songs, balloons other games.

 Our only negative?

 Unfortunately, there was a fair amount of rubbish washing past the resort on a daily basis.
-We were sad to see that locals on other islands chose to dispose of their trash by dumping it into the sea.
-Whilst Telunas does a spectacular job of cleaning their own beach area, you will most likely see trash floating by your villa.
+I realize this is a problem across most of Indonesia and I was grateful that Telunas does a spectacular job of cleaning their own beach area.
+But you will most likely see trash floating by your villa.

 Regardless, we loved our stay at Telunas and would love to return for another visit.